With the authority vested in me by POWR, I challenge you to read this content marketing guide for social media till the end.

 - Impatience

-- Fear of missing out (FOMO), urgency, and scarcity
+- Fear of missing out (FOMO), urgency, scarcity

 - Pre-holiday excitement

-In plain language, it goes like this.
-A person comes to a social platform with a certain feeling, conviction, or opinion (belief).
-Then, one notices a piece of content that ignites an emotional response (psychological process).
-It predetermines further actions (behavior).
+A person enters a social platform with a certain feeling or opinion (belief).
+They encounter content that triggers an emotional response (psychological process), leading to their action or inaction (behavior).

 Let’s take an example.

-Several users open Twitter with a particular state of mind.
+Several users open Twitter with particular mindsets.
 They see this tweet by Warehouse Anywhere aimed at B2B lead generation.

-Warehouse Anywhere reminds them to celebrate Small Business Saturday and asks them to tag a favorite SMB company.
+Warehouse Anywhere reminds users to celebrate Small Business Saturday and asks them to tag a favorite SMB company.

 The result?

-Three users like the post, two retweet, but nobody tags businesses (inaction is also a type of behavior).
+Three users like the post, two retweet, but nobody tags businesses — inaction is also a behavior.

-The holiday-driven excitement is not that powerful to convert because Small Business Saturday isn’t a major hit among holidays (we’ll discuss them later; wait for it).
+The holiday-driven excitement isn’t strong enough because Small Business Saturday isn’t a major holiday.

-So, it’s about shaping the user’s mindset and navigating the customer psychology to improve your social media content marketing efforts and drive action (ideally, buy from you, of course).
+This demonstrates how shaping the user’s mindset and navigating customer psychology can improve social media content performance.

-From color choice to holiday campaigns – discover the top seven secrets of content marketing psychology for social media and how to apply this science to captivate your audience and drive sales.
+From color choice to holiday campaigns – discover the top seven psychology-based content tactics to captivate your audience and drive sales.

 1. Bright and contrasting colors (driver: energy)

-And you’ve missed your potential customers.
-(The attention span on social media is merely 1.7 seconds for mobile and 2.5 seconds for desktop users!)
+One, two… You’ve missed your potential customers — the attention span on social media is only 1.7 seconds on mobile and 2.5 seconds on desktop.

 - Blue + orange